-Submissive journaling is frequently used in different power exchange dynamics to give the submissive a space to write about their feelings and reflect on their submission.
+Journaling is frequently used in different power exchange dynamics to give the submissive a space to write about their feelings and reflect on their submission.
 Sometimes it is read by the Dominant, sometimes not.
-Let’s explore different ways to keep a submissive journal and the different ways dynamics can utilize them.
+In this post, I’m going to explore some other kinds of journaling that can be useful in dynamics and how to utilize them.

 The Submissive’s Journal

-The submissive’s journal is a designated safe space for a submissive to write about their feelings without repercussions.
+A popular concept, the submissive’s journal is frequently designated a safe space for a submissive to write about their feelings without repercussions.
 Personally, I believe a submissive should be able to share their feelings at any time without repercussions but I digress.
 Either way, the submissive’s journal is centered on the submissive and their personal journey.

 As I mentioned before, sometimes these are read by the Dominant, sometimes not.
 I feel that sharing one’s journal is an act of trust and the Dominant should read a submissive’s journal assuming good intent.
 They should be willing to discuss, not punish or argue, things they may have concerns about.